decretist/Dissertation/Chapter3/chapter3.markdown

 [57] Monastic modes of text production were gradually replaced by commercial ones, e.g., around the University of Paris.
-See Richard H. and Mary A. Rouse, *Manuscripts and their Makers: Commercial Book Producers in Medieval Paris 1200-1500.*
+See Richard H.
+Rouse and Mary A. Rouse, *Manuscripts and Their Makers: Commercial Book Producers in Medieval Paris, 1200-1500* (Turnhout: Harvey Miller, 2000).

 [58] Pennington, “The Biography of Gratian, the Father of Canon Law,” 362.